dreamsxin/ext-async/README.md

 ### SignalWatcher

 A `SignalWatcher` observes UNIX signals (limited support on Windows).
 The watcher should be closed when it is no longer needed to free internal resources.
 The current task will be suspended during calls to `awaitSignal()` and continue once the signal has been received.
+Multiple tasks can await a signal at the same time, all of them will be continued when the signal has been received.
 You can use `isSupported()` to check if the passed signal can be observed.
 Windows systems only support `SIGHUP` (console window closed) and `SIGINT` (CTRL + C) handling.

 ```php
 namespace Concurrent;